easensoy/Least-Squares/README.md

 Voltage (V) values: [1.23, 1.38, 2.06, 2.47, 3.17] volts

 ## Code Description
-It begins by importing the necessary libraries: numpy for numerical computations, matplotlib for plotting.
+It begins by importing the necessary libraries: numpy for numerical computations and matplotlib for plotting.

 The current (I) and voltage (V) data are stored as column vectors.